Real-world assets, or RWAs, connect the DeFi ecosystem to real-world asset markets.

-As the global financial system rapidly evolves, new technologies are emerging everyday which threaten to transform the status quo.
-The biggest among them has been DeFi, promising to completely rewrite the nature of financial transactions through the power of smart contracts.
-However, despite its enormous potential, only a few DeFi platforms have been able to bridge the gap between the worlds of off-chain and on-chain finance.
+However, despite its enormous potential, only a few DeFi platforms have been able to bridge the gap between the worlds of off-chain and on-chain finance, attracting good USDC yield.

 Today, we’ll explore how these RWA investment platforms work, highlight the top DeFi protocols working in RWA investment today, and finally, outline some of the risks associated with each.
 Let’s dive in!

-Within further ado, here's the top 6 Real-World Assets (RWAs) platforms within our picks:
+Within further ado, here are the top 6 Real-World Assets (RWAs) platforms within our picks:

 - Gluwa via Creditcoin (CTC)

 For each platform, we will outline how the DeFi protocol works, its key features, potential risks, and the USDC APY returns they offer.

 Gluwa is one of the leading real-world asset platforms today, combining expertise in traditional emerging market debt financing with a unique protocol-led approach to investment.

 The Creditcoin protocol requires any potential fundraisers to record their loan performance on it’s native L1 blockchain, providing investors with a transparent and immutable ledger of credit history.